bvujovic/SensorNodeESP/README.md

 - [ ] Hub:
     - [ ] See some examples of ESP32 code that deals with time (summer/winter daylight, update/refresh time)
 - [ ] Add more sensor nodes
-    - [ ] BME680
-        - [x] Create sketch that sends data to the hub
-        - [ ] Use BSEC2 library and ESP32 C3 Pro Mini for the same functionality
-        - [ ] Improve current consumption
-    - [ ] SCD30
-        - [x] Create test sketch that prints values on serial monitor
-        - [x] Add code for calibration: fresh air once a week (put device outside for e.g. 30 minutes)
-            - [x] When sketch starts, if btn pressed - FRC, else - normal operation.
-        - [ ] Add ESP-NOW communication: send data to the hub every 10 minutes
-        - [ ] Code cleanup
-        - [ ] Improve current consumption: ESP deep sleep, variable measurement interval for SCD30
     - [ ] ATtiny & HC-12
         - [ ] Is ESP32 hub impaired by calling HC12.available()?
 Does it interfere with buzzer?
         - [ ] Remove ATtiny & STX882 from project if STX882 can't work precisely with ATtiny85 as with other microcontrollers
+    - [ ] Microphone (noise levels)
 - [ ] Improve web app interface (chart.js disapears, shrinks)
 - [ ] Add 5V buzzer (with transistor)
 - [ ] Check if it's possible for ESP8266 to get back a value from the hub (two-way communication) and then go to sleep.
     - [ ] If that's possible, write a code that returns how much (milli)seconds should client wait until next reporting to the hub.
-    - [ ] Maybe the solution for precise reporting by clients it for hub
+    - [ ] Maybe the solution for precise reporting by clients it for client to sleep for e.g. 9 minutes, and then asks hub for current time and then sends data based on that time.

 ## Add new client routine
 - my_esp_now.h: in setPeers() add new setPeer() call